Tomas Švedkauskas

 Tomas Švedkauskas (born 22 June 1994) is a Lithuanian professional footballer who plays as a goalkeeper for FK Kauno Žalgiris.

 Club career

 Švedkauskas was signed by Ascoli on a temporary deal in mid-2015.
 He was assigned number 22 shirt.

 On 19 August 2016 Švedkauskas was signed by Lupa Roma.
 On 31 January 2017 Švedkauskas was signed by Catanzaro on a temporary deal.

 In October 2021, he returned to Lithuania and joined Dainava.

 FC Hegelmann

 On 12 January 2023 Švedkauskas signed with Hegelmann Club.
-On 4 March 2023 he made debut in A Lyga against DFK Dainava.
+On 4 March 2023 he made his debut in A Lyga against DFK Dainava.
 On 12 December 2023 was announced, that goalkeeper left the club.